YiBin-CHN/CMCM/README.md

 torchvision 0.7.0

-Our implementation adopts 300d GloVe for word embedding.
+300d GloVe for word embedding

 ## Data and Preprocessing
 ### Dataset